tpeach90/FlexiSocial/README.md

 ### GraphQL server

-Below is the instructions to run on bare metal.
+Below is the instructions to run directly on your machine.
 There is also a Dockerfile for the Graphql server, but this is not recommended.

 Install [Node](https://nodejs.org/en) if not already.
 The LTS version is probably fine, but in case you have issues, the version used to develop this app is `v18.17.1`.